Ways to ignore files locally without editing .gitignore

 git status

-If todo.txt does not appear under Untracked files, you're done.
+If todo.txt does not appear under Untracked files, it is working correctly.

 Key points